radio-satellites/geoscan-tools/README.md

 # Intro

-GEOSCAN transmits in a 9600baud mode JPEG images of the Earth which can be received using a 70cm yagi, and subsequently decoded using this tool.
-A 6-element yagi antenna should work well.
+GEOSCAN transmits in a 9600baud mode JPEG images of the Earth which can be received using a 70cm yagi and subsequently decoded using this tool.
+A 6-element yagi antenna should work rather well as a budget receiving antenna.

 # How-to
 While receiving the signal, set your SDR mode to WFM.
 A special version of SoundModem for GEOSCAN may be downloaded at http://uz7.ho.ua/geoscan.zip.
 To be successful, use a virtual audio cable!!
 Stereo Mix **does not work**!
 Soundmodem will decode the packets.
 Before starting to decode, click "Open Monitor Log file."
 When the dump is finished, click "Close Monitor Log file."